The Braid Index Of Reduced Alternating Links: Seifert graphs and intermediate Seifert circle decompositions

 \begin{definition}{\em Let $D$ be a link diagram and $S$ be its Seifert circle decomposition.
 We construct a graph $G_S(D)$ from $S$ by identifying each Seifert circle in $S$ as a vertex of $G_S(D)$.
 If there exist $k\ge 1$ crossings between two Seifert circles $C_1$ and $C_2$ in $S$, then the two corresponding vertices (also named by $C_1$ and $C_2$) are connected by an edge with weight $k$.
 Otherwise there will be no edges between the two vertices.
 The edge-weighted (simple) graph $G_S(D)$ is called the {\em Seifert graph} of $D$.} \end{definition}

 \begin{definition}{\em Let $D$ be a link diagram.
 A simple closed curve obtained from $D$ by smoothing some vertices in $D$ is called an {\em intermediate Seifert circle} (which we will call an IS circle for short).
-A decomposition of $D$ into a collection of IS circles is called an {\em IS decomposition} of $D$.} \end{definition}
+A decomposition of $D$ into a collection of IS circles is called an {\em IS decomposition} of $D$ and is denoted by $I(D)$.
+The number of IS circles in $I(D)$ is denoted by $s(I(D))$.
+In particular, if $I(D)$ is the Seifert circle decomposition of $D$, then $s(I(D))=s(D)$ is the number of Seifert circles in $D$.} \end{definition}

-Note: The IS circles may be linked to each other, but keep in mind that in this section we are treating them as plane curves (that may intersect each other).
+Note: The IS circles may be linked to each other, but this is not important for the purpose of this section and we will treat them as plane curves that may intersect each other.

 \begin{definition} {\em Let $D$ be a link diagram.
 For a given point $p$ on $D$ that is not on a crossing, consider the component of $D$ that contains $p$.
 Let us travel along this component starting from $p$ following the orientation of the component.
 As we travel we ignore the crossings that we encounter the first time.
 Eventually we will arrive at the first crossing that we have already visited (which is in fact the first crossing involving strands of this component).
-Smoothing this crossing results in two curves: the part that we had traveled between the two visits to this crossing, which is an IS circle since it does not contain crossings in itself and it does not contain $p$, and the other part that still contains $p$ (which is now a new component in the new link diagram obtained after smoothing the loop crossing).
-We call this crossing a {\em loop crossing} (since the IS circle obtained after smoothing it is ``loop like").
-For the new link component containing $p$ (obtained after smoothing the loop crossing), we will start from $p$ and continue this process and obtain new IS circles.
+We call this crossing a {\em loop crossing}, since smoothing it results in two curves: the part that we had traveled between the two visits to this loop crossing (which is an IS circle since it does not contain crossings in itself, and it does not contain $p$), and the other part that still contains $p$, which is now a new component in the new link diagram obtained after smoothing the loop crossing.
+For this new link component that contains $p$, we will start from $p$ and continue this process and obtain new IS circles.
 This process ends when the new link component containing $p$ is itself an IS circle hence traveling along it will not create any new loop crossings.
 Thus, by smoothing the loop crossings defined (encountered) this way, we can decompose the component of $D$ that contains $p$ into a collection of IS circles.
 By choosing a point on each component of $D$ and repeat the above process, we obtain an IS circle decomposition of $D$. } \end{definition}

 \begin{remark} {\em The loop crossings (hence the corresponding IS circles obtained by smoothing them) on a link component are uniquely determined by $p$.
 See Figure \ref{fig:loop} for an example.
 However, a different choice of $p$ may result in different loop crossings and different IS circle decompositions of $D$, and certainly there are other ways to obtain different IS circle decompositions of $D$.} \end{remark}